 Our Duluth city skyline wall decor features a city on the pristine shores of Lake Superior.
 This has been an important point of transportation in Minnesotan and Midwestern history.
 The Aerial Lift Bridge is the most iconic landmark in Duluth skyline wall decor, and helps to connect Canal Park with Minnesota Point.
 Over 1,000 freighters enter the city annually to transport goods across the Midwest and into Canada.

-Duluth skyline pictures show a city with a large number of parks and recreational areas, including Canal Park on Park Point, the Lakewalk, Leif Erickson Park, and Brighton Beach Park.
-Many historic buildings can be spotted in Duluth skyline pictures, especially those of the Glensheen Historic Estate or historic Central High School.
-The waters of Lake Superior as seen in a Duluth skyline picture also hold hidden mysteries, as many shipwrecks have been buried within over the centuries.
+This is a city with significant opportunities for parks and recreation.
+These sites include Canal Park, the Lakewalk, Leif Erickson Park, and Brighton Beach Park.
+Many historic buildings can be spotted in Duluth's skyline - such as Glensheen Historic Estate and historic Central High School.
+The waters of Lake Superior also hold hidden mysteries, as many shipwrecks are buried beneath its waves.
 Less than a mile outside the Duluth harbor ship canal is the most famous of these wrecks, the Thomas Wilson.

-Duluth skyline pictures feature one of the world's longest freshwater baymouth bars and the starting point for many tourists making their way further along Minnesota's North Shore.
-Many automotive sightseeing tours begin in Duluth, and it's easy to see the city's appeal to the tourism industry from a picturesque Duluth skyline panoramic picture.
-The city is also a major shipping destination, with the region transporting the Great Lakes' greatest amounts of coal, taconite and grain.
-Accessible to ocean-going ships from the Atlantic Ocean (over 2,300 miles away), it's understandable why Duluth skyline pictures have adapted over the years to show such a unique city of historical importance and essential transportation.
+Duluth skyline wall art features one of the world's longest freshwater baymouth bars and starting point for many tourists making their way along the North Shore.
+Accessible to ocean-going ships from the Atlantic Ocean (over 2,300 miles away), it's understandable why Duluth skyline pictures have adapted over the years to show such a unique city of historical importance.